nikhilm/cleanup/README.md

 TODO
 ----
- * Add smoother transitions between levels and when player dies.
  * Add scoring system
  * Allow levels and so on to introduce one off help comments
- * Use cookie to track state?
+ * Fix multiple plates bug
+ * Add instructions